Dear Colleagues, please note that the abstract submission will be open until 28 February 2019.

 Accepted abstracts will form part of the final conference programme and as such will be presented onsite.
 Abstracts not suitable for display will be rejected.
 Please have your abstract checked for correct spelling, punctuation, grammar and formal structure.
 The organiser reserves the right to edit abstracts prior to display if necessary.

-All presenting authors will receive an acceptance/rejection notification via e-mail.
+All presenting authors will receive an acceptance/rejection notification via e-mail by 1 April 2019.

-All presenting authors are obliged to register.
-Those presenting authors who are not registered for the Conference by the deadline will be automatically withdrawn from the final programme.
+All presenting authors are obliged to register by 30 April 2019.
+Those presenting authors who are not registered for the Conference by the deadline will not be included in the final programme.

 By submitting an abstract the author(s) are agreeing to the display of the abstract in connection with the conference on the EISA website and the conference app.
 It is understood that they are not relinquishing copy right to the Conference or EISA.